 When families approach us about their loved ones’ suspected ill-treatment at their nursing home, they often do so because they cannot connect the dots between different health indicators and an injury incident.
 Falls are often one such situation.

-At least 300,000 individuals annually end up being seen in hospital emergency rooms after suffering a hip fracture attributable to a fall.
+At least 300,000 individuals annually are hospitalized for hip fractures from falls every year.
 Many of those patients treated for these debilitating bone breaks are elderly individuals, such as nursing home residents.

 While a bone fracture may have occurred for innocuous reasons, such as a nursing home resident losing their footing or while being turned in their beds, these situations may point to bigger concerns.